MTG/essentia.js/docs/getting_started.md

 Check out this [example](../examples/audio-worklets/essentia-worklet-processor.js).

-> NOTE: You shouldn't import the `essentia-wasm-module.js` on the main thread.
+> NOTE: You shouldn't import the `essentia-wasm.module.js` on the main thread.
 The ideal way is to use it along with AudioWorklet design pattern.

   There are also some other ways for loading WebAssembly modules.
 Check https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running.

 ## Usages in Javscript

-After succesfully loading `essentia.js-core**` and `essentia-**-wasm` on the JavaScript end, a typical usage would be like the following.
+After succesfully loading `essentia.js-core**` and `essentia-wasm.**` files on the JavaScript end, a typical usage would be like the following.

 ```javascript
 // create essentia object with all the methods to run various algorithms